 YOUNG GIRL: Maybe about 100 times a year.

-We’ll fast forward here to Mariam’s new company, Minted, which she originally thought would be an online stationery store with cards from brand-name companies.
-But she also side experiment where unknown artists could submit designs to an online competition.
+We’ll fast-forward here to Mariam’s new company, Minted, which she originally thought would be an online stationery store with cards from brand-name companies.
+But she also did a side experiment where unknown artists could submit designs to an online competition.
 She told Reid what happened next:

 Instead, the teeny-weeny assortment that I had sourced through this one competition I had run, one transaction a week.
 Then the next week, there were two.
 We had sourced 60 designs through our competition, and I’d saved a tiny bit of money to build what I really wanted to build.